 Is the Password Reveal Button always available?

 Let’s break a myth here.
-This button does not become available if you have used a password manager automatically fills the password or if you have left your computer without hitting the enter button to sign in.
+This button does not become available if you have used a password manager which automatically fills the password or if you have left your computer without hitting the enter button to sign in.

 The button only appears after the first pause you make when typing in the password field.
-It disappears if you have left that field by either using TAB or clicked your mouse elsewhere.
+It disappears if you have left that field by either using TAB or clicking your mouse elsewhere.
 To make it appear again, you will need to refresh the sign-in page again and type in the password field to make it appear.